-Satellite images and tracking maps of Category 4 Major Hurricane Teddy 2020, September 10 - 24.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Teddy 2020, September 10 - 24.
 Max wind speed 140mph.

 Teddy is accelerating over the northeastern Gulf of St. Lawrence and will move over the Strait of Belle Isle later, while continuing to fill/decay as an extratropical cyclone.
 The initial intensity is set at 45 knots, and this is based on the various surface wind and pressure observations along the west coast of Newfoundland from Channel-Port aux Basques northward to Port Saunders and the Straits.
 Teddy is forecast to maintain its current intensity and motion, with some further increase in forward speed, and merge with a larger, stronger high-latitude extratropical low near the Labrador Sea on Thursday.